The London-based fintech has revolutionized banking since its launch in 2015. But is your money safe with it?

 So how are customers protected?

-According to Revolut, as an electronic money institution, they: “are required to safeguard money we receive from (or for) customers...
+According to Revolut, as an electronic money institution, it is: “required to safeguard money we receive from (or for) customers...
 Safeguarding means that we deposit the money we receive from you (or for you) into a client money bank account.
 The money in these client accounts is held by us on your behalf.
 We have client accounts with a range of large banks (that meet our and our regulator's requirements)."

-In the case of Irish customers, the client money bank account is with Lloyds in the UK and Revolut, in theory, should have no access to this money.
+In the case of Irish customers, the main client money bank account is JP Morgan (before Brexit it was Lloyds in the UK) and Revolut, in theory, should have no access to this money.

 However the issue could arise where Revolut fails to "safeguard" or segregate all of its depositors’ money or where the costs of winding up the fintech, in the unlikely event of it going bust, outweigh the funds available.
 So there is a small risk here.

-If Revolut keeps your money in a Lloyds bank account the question then arises as to what would happen if Lloyds goes bust.
+If Revolut keeps your money in a JP Morgan bank account the question then arises as to what would happen if JP Morgan goes bust?

 The bonkers.ie opinion

-So if you're lucky enough to have €20k or so lying around in savings then maybe a Revolut account isn't the safest of places to put it!
+So if you're lucky enough to have €20k or so lying around in savings then maybe Revolut isn't the safest of places to put it.
 However Revolut pays no interest on savings whatsoever anyway, so leaving excess money with it isn't a good idea to begin with.